Generic selectors

 A biopsy was performed suspecting an underlying fungal aetiology.
 Culture on Sabouraud medium showed velvety olive-green colonies with a whitish peripheral halo, and direct examination revealed septate, hyaline and branched mycelium.
 In the histological sections stained with periodic acid-Schiff (PAS), we observed multiple septate hyaline hyphae, with cross-sectional, longitudinal and oblique cuts of the same [Figure 2].

-(a) Tissue culture on Sabouraud medium: Velvety colonies with an olive-green coloration and a whitish peripheral halo (b) Histological sections stained with periodic acid-Schiff: Multiple septate hyaline hyphae, including cross-sections, longitudinal sections and oblique sections 40x.
+(a) Tissue culture on Sabouraud medium: Velvety colonies with an olive-green coloration and a whitish peripheral halo. (b) Histological sections stained with periodic acid-Schiff: Multiple septate hyaline hyphae, including cross-sections, longitudinal sections and oblique sections 40x.

 Figure 2:

-(a) Tissue culture on Sabouraud medium: Velvety colonies with an olive-green coloration and a whitish peripheral halo (b) Histological sections stained with periodic acid-Schiff: Multiple septate hyaline hyphae, including cross-sections, longitudinal sections and oblique sections 40x.
+(a) Tissue culture on Sabouraud medium: Velvety colonies with an olive-green coloration and a whitish peripheral halo. (b) Histological sections stained with periodic acid-Schiff: Multiple septate hyaline hyphae, including cross-sections, longitudinal sections and oblique sections 40x.

 In the direct examination of cultures under the microscope, we observed septate, tabulated and hyaline mycelium, as well as Aspergillus heads composed of long conidiophores, round vesicles from which two series of phialides emerged and round microconidia originating from the latter [Figure 3].
 With these findings, PCA by Aspergillus fumigatus was diagnosed.
 For the patient’s treatment, surgical excision of the lesion was performed initially, followed by pharmacological treatment with a daily dose of itraconazole 200 mg for 6 months.
 After the treatment period, clinical resolution was documented.
 Subsequently, mycological resolution was confirmed by performing a punch biopsy at the site of the initial lesion, which yielded negative results, and there was no recurrence during the follow-up.